OpenCloses in 45 days

 Eligible expenses

-- Construction, development, implementation, or establishment costs of the project.
+- Construction, layout, implementation, and setup costs for the project.

 Eligible geographic areas

-- Regions across Quebec, excluding Montreal and the Capitale-Nationale.
+- Quebec administrative regions, excluding Montreal and Capitale-Nationale.

 Additional information